Niloqui/Autosplitters/README.md

 # Autosplitters
-Autosplitters scripts to use in LiveSplits
+Autosplitters scripts to use in [LiveSplit](https://github.com/LiveSplit/LiveSplit).

+You should check on the LiveSplit page on how to use autosplitters.